-Α В С D The test taker (almost) always demonstrates a high level of grammatical accuracy.
-The test taker generally demonstrates a high level of grammatical accuracy.
-Errors occur (almost) only when using complex structures.
-The test taker makes several grammatical errors, not only when using complex structures.
-The test taker makes frequent errors that sometimes make it difficult to follow him/her.
+Α В С D The test taker The test taker generally The test taker makes The test taker makes (almost) always demonstrates a high level of several grammatical frequent errors that demonstrates a high grammatical accuracy.
+Errors errors, not only when sometimes make it level of grammatical occur (almost) only when using complex difficult to follow accuracy. using complex structures. structures. him/her.